rocket-pool/RPIPs/RPIPs/rpip-remove_retro_cap.md

 in the protocol as well as further incentivize and reward community involvement.
 With this proposal, Rocket Pool will further develop its rich ecosystem: rewarding contributions and enhancing the Rocket Pool experience for every member.

+The motivation for the update in this RPIP is that:
+- The 50% retrospective award cap has inadvertently created a bottleneck in the GMC's ability to distribute funds efficiently.
+The majority of submissions fall into the retrospective award category, causing a significant backlog.
+Removing the cap would allow the GMC to address the backlog and honor the contributions of community members who have made significant contributions to the protocol.

 ## Specification
 - The GMC’s chief mission SHALL be to distribute Grants and Bounties, retrospectively and